 - Corporate Body – PGK 100,000 (USD 30,680).

-The purpose of the screening mechanism is to assess the net economic benefit and consistency with national interest.
+The purpose of the screening mechanism is to assess the net economic benefit and alignment with national interest.
 The possible outcomes of a review are prohibition, divestiture, and imposition of additional requirements.
-The IPA and other regulatory bodies in particular sectors make the decision on the outcome.
+The IPA and other regulatory bodies in their particular sectors make the decision on the outcome.

 The Bank of Papua New Guinea, PNG’s Central Bank, approves all foreign investment proposals.
 Such proposals include the issue of equity capital to a non-resident, the borrowing of funds from a non-resident investor or financial intermediary, and the supply of goods and services on extended terms by a non-resident.
 In its review, the Bank is mostly concerned that the terms of the investment funds are reasonable in the context of prevailing commercial conditions and that full subscription of loan funds are promptly brought to Papua New Guinea.
 A debt/equity ratio of 5:1 is generally imposed with respect to overseas borrowings and a ratio of 3:1 with respect to local borrowings.